 Inariya's art is in a class of her own.
 I am drawn to her works and find them artistically outstanding.
 Her scenes of action are sprayed out over the panels with exaggerated movements, it's almost like her fabric dances with the characters themselves; she has amazing eye for costumes and clothing.
 Her works are just gorgeous.
 One happy fan here.

-This is tagged as yaoi and without giving too much away not much has happened, yet.
+This is tagged as yaoi and without giving too much away there is not a lot of lovin'.
 There is only one love scene from side characters and I felt that it was thrown in to prove to readers that it is a boy love and to show the extent of her smut.
-So frankly, she was just feeding her fans to keep them keen.
-It was like she thought "oh, fans are getting bored...quick! throw in some lovin'".
-It was delicious but not really needed.